Larry Murphy (ice hockey): Playing career

-Broadcasting
+Broadcasting and coaching

 He was an alternate color commentator for the Detroit Red Wings during West Coast road trips on Fox Sports Detroit, filling-in for Mickey Redmond.
 From 2003 to 2006, he shared this duty with former teammate Pat Verbeek.
 However, following the 2005–06 NHL season, Verbeek left the job as broadcaster to become a scout for the Red Wings, and Murphy took over full-time on west coast road trips.
 Also in 2006, Murphy started contributing as a studio analyst on pregame, postgame, and intermissions in which he does not broadcast.
 In the 2007–08 season, Murphy began serving as a "Between-the-Benches" reporter for Fox Sports Detroit when Mickey Redmond was broadcasting home games and filled in for him when he had surgery to remove a tumor on his lung.
 He also made occasional appearances on the NHL Network's nightly hockey highlight show, NHL on the Fly.
 In March 2013, Fox Sports Detroit announced that he was fired after being told they weren't satisfied with ratings.
 On February 14, 2019, it was announced Murphy returned to the team on Fox Sports Detroit in the same capacity for the rest of the 2018–19 season, joining Chris Osgood.

+In 2022, he was approached by Craig Patrick about coaching in 3ICE, the newly created three-on-three ice hockey league about being a head coach.
+He became head coach of 3ICE Minnesota, which plays in the NHL offseason.

+On August 20, 2026, Murphy was select alongside Jim Rutherford, Jack McGregor, & Marc-Andre Fleury for induction into the Pittsburgh Penguins Hall of Fame Class of 2026 on November 14th before the Penguins play against the Ottawa Senators.